 A good rule of thumb for battery replacement

 When in doubt, throw it out.
 It’s always better to be safe than sorry.
 It never hurts to give your fire alarm a fresh new battery even if you aren’t sure if the last one is dead.
-Consider writing the date on the new battery with a permanent marker so when it dies, you can see how long it lasted and know approximately how long each battery will work in your particular alarm.
+When you replace the batteries, consider writing the date on the new battery with a permanent marker so when it dies, you can see how long it lasted and know approximately how long each battery will work in your particular alarm.

 4. You may need more smoke alarms than you currently have

-For the best protection, it’s a good idea to install a smoke alarm in every bedroom and each hallway outside of sleeping quarters.
-Every floor of your home should have a smoke alarm.
+House fires can start anywhere and for the best protection, it’s a good idea to install a smoke detector in every bedroom and each hallway outside of sleeping quarters.
+Every floor of your home should have a smoke detector.

 5. You may need to replace your smoke alarms